Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Introduction

-The partial least squares (PLS) regression method quantifies the relationship between continuous predictor and response variables through a linear projection onto a lower-dimensional latent space.
-The particular projection is obtained by maximising the norm of the observed cross-covariance between the variables through algorithms such as NIPALS \citep{Wold1973} or SIMPLS \citep{deJo1993}.
 Over the years, variants of PLS emerged to improve predictions under different settings; these include sparse PLS \citep[sPLS,][]{ChKe2010}, robust PLS \citep{HuBr2003}, or kernel-based approaches \citep[e.g.][]{LiGe1993}.
 An intrinsic limitation of PLS regression is that none of the optimisation algorithms arise as a solution to a particular inference problem; this is in contrast to principal component analysis \citep[PCA, e.g.~Chapter 12 of][]{BiNa2006}, a closely related dimension-reduction method, which was shown to be the maximum likelihood solution to a specific Gaussian factor model \citep{TiBi1999}.
 To address this, approaches that emulate the PLS predictions through an appropriate probabilistic model have emerged; examples include \cite{LiGa2010}, \cite{Viva2013}, \cite{ZhSo2016}, \cite{BoUh2018} and \cite{BoUh2022}.
 Despite their coherent probabilistic frameworks, these prediction models focused on point predictions but did not consider their associated uncertainty, either through the assumed data-generating mechanism or as introduced by parameter uncertainty.
-Additionally, whilst in principle such methods could model a multivariate response, in practise they have limitations, e.g.\ frequentist inference of probabilistic formulations of PLS requires limiting constraints on different parts of the models.
+Additionally, whilst in principle such methods could model a multivariate response, in practice they have limitations, e.g.\ frequentist inference of probabilistic formulations of PLS requires limiting constraints on different parts of the models.
 Moreover, PLS regression requires the specification of the number of latent variables which is usually informed through cross-validation based on the predictive error of a response variable---it is often more practical to fit multiple univariate models, leading to less coherent and interpretable regression.

 Motivated by the need for coherent, richer inference when simultaneously predicting multiple milk traits from spectral data, we introduce Bayesian partial least squares (BPLS) regression, a latent-variable Gaussian model, which emulates PLS regression and addresses its limitations with regard to inference.
 The model inference is conducted in the Bayesian paradigm thereby elegantly accounting for uncertainty.
 A nonparametric prior induces shrinkage, alleviating the difficult and often subjective choice of the latent dimension, particularly in settings involving multivariate traits.
 Finally, we exploit the model-based framework of BPLS by facilitating multivariate trait prediction and consider sparsity modifications providing increased model flexibility.
 Collectively these aspects of BPLS lead to a user-friendly and statistically-principled prediction method, applicable to a wide range of problems in the agri-food production sector.
 We demonstrate the performance of BPLS regression through synthetic examples prior to its applications to the real-life problem of predicting milk phenotypes from spectral data.
 Resulting point predictions are at least as accurate as those produced by the industry-standard PLS regression, with the provision of correctly calibrated prediction intervals objectively providing richer and more informative inference.